chyyran/SteamShortcutManager/README.md

 ##TODO

-- Create actual unit tests to replace the manual testing I have set up currently
 - Standardize the test vdf files (as opposed to current vdfs that I haphazardly threw together)
 - Create more vdfs with different scenarios (such as tags, which seems to be an array, but I can't get Steam to let me add more than 1.
 Look into that)
-- Implement the parser (I am holding off on that until I am more confident in the output of the generator and that it is correct for most situations)